 Street Law participation is not dependent on access to a car, and every effort is made to accommodate students without a car.
 Accordingly, we place law students with a car at high schools that are not easily accessible by public transportation.

 How are the law students graded?

-While Street Law has no exam or paper requirement, there is substantial research and preparation for teaching, including preparing a written lesson plan for each class.
-Grades are based on faculty observations of law students, quality of lesson plans, law student participation in a weekly seminar, journals, in-seminar demonstration teaching, and preparation of teaching materials and other innovative approaches.
+While Street Law has no exam or paper requirement, substantial research and preparation for teaching will be necessary.
+Grades are based on faculty observations of law students, quality of lesson plans, law student participation in a weekly seminar, journals, in-seminar demonstration teaching, and submission of a portfolio and reflection based upon work throughout the semester.

 What are the requirements of the Street Law Program?

-Submitting monthly reports containing lesson plans, representative student work, selected materials and handouts, and student attendance.
-Writing a journal of program experience and reflections.
-Submitting a year end portfolio and reflection/ self assessment.
-Law students must also comply with the Law Center’s Culture of Care for working with minors and obtain a substitute teaching or other certification from DCPS (arranged and paid for by the program).
-Street Law requirements are set out in more detail in the Program Handbook that can be found here.
+Although there is no standard final exam, law students are required to submit a portfolio and self-assessment at the end of the semester during their exit interview.
+Law students must also comply with the Law Center’s Culture of Care for working with minors and obtain a substitute teaching or other certification from DCPS.
+Street Law requirements are set forth in more detail in the Program Handbook.

 How much time will the Street Law Program require?

 Law students typically teach between 2-3 classes each week at one of the D.C. public high schools or charter schools for a total of approximately three to four hours of actual classroom time each week.
 Each class requires preparation time, which varies depending on the lesson plan you are creating and your experience in the classroom (as the semester unfolds, planning takes less time).